hilalguleryuz/capstone_data_analysis_project/README.md

-Here’s an updated version of your README description based on the Northwind Capstone project.
-It reflects the work done using SQL, Python, and Power BI, along with the attached screenshots for clarity.

----

 # 🚀 Northwind Trade Company: Data Analysis Capstone Project

 For this capstone project, I conducted an in-depth analysis of the Northwind Trade Company dataset.
 The goal was to extract strategic insights that could improve the company’s operational efficiency, customer retention, and profitability.
 I employed **SQL, Python**, and **Power BI** to query, analyze, and visualize the data.